CodeYourFuture/Terminal-Coursework-Week1-Solution/README.md

 In this coursework we want to test what you've learnt in the previous coursework.

+## Before Starting

+Please make sure you have forked this repository to your account before starting.

 ## Tasks

 ### 1) Find my script